DID YOU KNOW?

 Financial Planning Conflict of Interest Statement (CCR § 260.235.2):

 If you provide financial planning services and receive compensation (e.g. commissions, fees) from the sale of securities, insurance, real estate or other products or services recommended in a financial plan, a copy of the conflict of interest statement should be filed directly with the Commissioner.
 This statement should include, at a minimum, that (a) a conflict exists between your interests and the interests of your client, (b) your client is under no obligation to act upon your recommendation, and (c) if the client elects to act on any of the recommendations, the client is under no obligation to effect the transaction through you.
-This statement may be included in the advisory contract or Part 2A of Form ADV.
+This statement should be included in the advisory contract and Part 2A of Form ADV.

 At this time there is no fingerprint requirement for an investment adviser or their representatives.